Prajyot-git/ansiblecodingchallenge/Ansible/README.md

-NOTE : I Used t3.micro db instance instead of t2.micro bcoz of AWS RDS not provide mysql db with t2.micro latest mysql version.
+NOTE : I Used t3.micro db instance instead of t2.micro bcoz of AWS RDS not provide mysql db with t2.micro latest for mysql version.